Skip to main content

 Placements

-The aim of Placements is to provide a consistent UX and UI for users when they use AI backed functionality.
+Placements provide a consistent UX and UI for users when they use AI backed functionality (e.g. generating an image).

 Placement plugins leverage the functionality of the other components of the AI subsystem.
 This means plugin authors can focus on how users interact with the AI functionality, without needing to implement the AI functionality itself.

-Because Placements are LMS plugins in their own right and are not "other" types of LMS plugins, it gives great flexibility in how AI functionality is presented to users.
+Because Placements are plugins in their own right, it allows for greater flexibility in how AI functionality is presented to users.

 See the Placements documentation for more information on developing Placement plugins.